South Australian Museum Dogs Exhibition

 Dogs: A Story of Our Best Friend

-The latest exhibition at the SA Museum – Dogs: A Story of Our Best Friend runs until 26 April 2020 – and if you’re a dog lover or have kids who love dogs then make sure you go and see it before it ends.
+The latest exhibition at the SA Museum – Dogs: A Story of Our Best Friend has been extended until 2 August 2020 – and if you’re a dog lover or have kids who love dogs then make sure you go and see it before it ends.

 We are a family of dog lovers so this was the perfect exhibition for us.
 We headed along and took some photos to share with you.
 The exhibition is chock-full of information about man’s best friend and also features some fun interactive experiences for smaller museum visitors.